sapanablog/VoiceFonica/README.md

 # Project_VoiceFonica
-This project is built as part of the Training from iPrimed
+This project is built as part of the Training